UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Individual storyboard slides can be found for desktop [here](https://github.com/UAlberta-CMPUT401/Ideas-for-YEG/blob/master/docs/Storyboard_Desktop_Frames.pdf) and for mobile [here](https://github.com/UAlberta-CMPUT401/Ideas-for-YEG/blob/master/docs/Storyboard_Mobile_Frames.pdf)
 # Project Management Document
 The team is split half way, with half of our team focusing primarily on back-end work (Csaba, Colin, Louis) and half our team focusing primarily on front-end work (Monica, Rehab, Christian).

-The following is our GANTT chart, outlining the tasks for each sprint and assignees:
+We created a GANTT chart outlining the tasks for each sprint and assignees.
+The blue tasks are back-end tasks, the red tasks are front-end tasks, and grey tasks are either documentation (most of sprint 1) or un-assigned tasks (sprint 3 and 4).

+GANTT chart:

 * [Sprint 1](https://ualberta-cmput401.github.io/Ideas-for-YEG/Gantt_Chart_Sprint1.pdf)